anubhvv360/visionary-kid-project/README.md

 # 📖 Kids’ Visionboard Generator

+Get a personalised visionboard for your kid!

-A fun, interactive Streamlit app that turns a child’s photo and name into a personalized vision‐board storybook.
+A fun, interactive Streamlit app that turns a child’s photo and name into a personalised visionboard storybook.
 Powered by Google’s Gemini multimodal models via the `google-genai` SDK, this tool:

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://visionary-kid.streamlit.app/)